google/mesop/docs/guides/state_management.md

 ???+ failure "Bad: mutable default value"

-    This will raise an exception because dataclasses prevents you from using mutable collection types like `list` as the default value because this is a common footgun.
+    The following will raise an exception because dataclasses prevents you from using mutable collection types like `list` as the default value because this is a common footgun.

     ```py
     @me.stateclass
     class State:
       a: list[str] = ["abc"]
+    ```

+    If you set a default value to an instance of a custom type, an exception will not be raised, but you will be dangerously sharing the same mutable instance across sessions which could cause a serious privacy issue.

+    ```py
+    @me.stateclass
+    class State:
+      a: MutableClass = MutableClass()
     ```

 ???+ success "Good: default factory"